andrew/ultimate-awesome/README.md

 - [awesome-nodegui](https://github.com/nodegui/awesome-nodegui) - Useful resources for creating apps with NodeGui .
 - [awesome-android-awesomeness](https://github.com/yongjhih/awesome-android-awesomeness) - A curated list of android awesomeness.
 - [awesome-engineering-path](https://github.com/92bondstreet/awesome-engineering-path) - A curated list of engineering ladder, path and compensation frameworks.
-- [awesome-gotenberg](https://github.com/gotenberg/awesome-gotenberg) - :rainbow: A curated list of awesome things related to Gotenberg.
+- [Awesome-recsys](https://github.com/creyesp/Awesome-recsys) - Curated list of recommnedation system topics.
 - [awesome-deep-time-series-representations](https://github.com/itouchz/awesome-deep-time-series-representations) - A curated list of state-of-the-art papers on deep learning for universal representations of time series.
 - [awesome](https://github.com/Milkdown/awesome) - 🍼 A curated list of awesome things related to Milkdown.
 - [LearningResources](https://github.com/shravan20/LearningResources) - A centralised hub for learner around the globe from A-Z. You can find collections of manuals, blogs, hacks, one liners, courses, other free learning-resources and more  .
 - [awesome-decentralized-database](https://github.com/tablelandnetwork/awesome-decentralized-database) - A curated list of awesome decentralized databases and related resources.
-- [Awesome-recsys](https://github.com/creyesp/Awesome-recsys) - Curated list of recommnedation system topics.
 - [awesome-audit-algorithms](https://github.com/erwanlemerrer/awesome-audit-algorithms) - A curated list of algorithms and papers for auditing black-box algorithms.
 - [awesome-aha](https://github.com/jondot/awesome-aha) - Awesome list for "Aha!" moments related to programming and computer science.
 Accelerate your learning.
 - [awesome-theory-of-mind](https://github.com/Mars-tin/awesome-theory-of-mind) - Machine Theory of Mind Reading List.
 Built upon EMNLP Findings 2023 Paper: Towards A Holistic Landscape of Situated Theory of Mind in Large Language Models.